 7. Practice Meditation

 People who meditate are more able to be present in the moment, and it can help with not getting wrapped up in fears and negative self-talk.
-Start with 2 minutes a day and work up from there.
+Start with two minutes a day and work up from there.
 There are many great, free resources available for getting started with meditation.

 8. Prioritize Self-Care